Loutimi/alx-airbnb-database/database-adv-script/index_performance.md

 ---

 ## Test Setup
-1. Queries were run using ["EXPLAIN ANALYZE"].
+1. Queries were run using `EXPLAIN ANALYZE`.
 2. Performance measured before and after adding indexes.
 3. Data volume: ~10,000 rows in each table.